 One of those rights is to refuse to take a field sobriety test.

 What exactly is a field sobriety test?
 A field sobriety test is essentially any one of several roadside tests that is used by enforcement officers in an effort to gather evidence of impairment and support an arrest for a DWI/DUI.

 In many cases officers will use a three part test referred to as the Standardized Field Sobriety Test (SFST).
 This test is supported by the National Highway Traffic Safety Administration (NHTSA).
 The three parts used during this test include:

 - Eye gaze.
-This is when an officer asks you to follow the flashlight or pencil or other moving object with your eyes.
-The officer is looking to see how your eyes react to the movement.
-Two things the officer is watching for include whether your eyes can follow the moving object and whether there is any jerking of the eye.
+This is when an officers asks you to follow the flashlight or pencil or other moving object with your eyes.
+The officers is looking to see how your eyes react to the movement.
+Two things the officers is watching for include whether your eyes can follow the moving object and whether there is any jerking of the eye.

 Many of the indicators of intoxication could be present in a person that has not consumed alcohol.
 Even so, it is important to note that the results of these tests generally stand in court.

 Am I required to take a field sobriety test?
 No, you are not required to take this test.
-If you are pulled over and the officer suspects that you have been drinking the officer may ask you to participate in this test.
+If you are pulled over and the officers suspects that you have been drinking the officers may ask you to participate in this test.
 You can politely decline.